Damien-Nguyen/Analysis-of-Optimal-Investment-Portfolio/Project 2 README.md

 We applied two new models that are not taught in class to build our programs.
 - Main model - Support Vector Regression (SVR)
-- Backtest model - K Nearest Neighbors Regression (KNN) When applying the models, there are also a few new libraires used, including the
+- Backtest model - K Nearest Neighbors Regression (KNN) When applying the models, there are also a few new libraires used, including svm and KNeighborsRegressor.
 ## Model Evaluation
 - Method:
 We validate the performance of our model in two ways - hold-out validation through splitting data into training and testing sets and back testing using a second model.